-This unique bed & breakfast offers accommodations in the Master Bedroom or the Cottage.
+Bed & breakfast accommodations are offered in the Master Bedroom or the Cottage.
 A full Southern breakfast is served in The Dining Room on antique Limoges china.
-Guests are invited to a 'Soirée Musicale' featuring live piano entertainment with complementary wine in The Antebellum Music Room, while The Antebellum Billiard Hall showcases a fine antique billiard table.
-For guests who are interested in shopping for antiques, a discount is offered in the Stone Gallery of Antique Maps, Prints & Books to anyone lodging at this inn.
-All of these features are found in the conveniently located J. N. Stone House!
+Guests who stay a minimum of two nights are invited to a 'Soirée Musicale' featuring live piano entertainment** with complimentary wine in The Antebellum Music Room, while The Antebellum Billiard Hall showcases a fine antique billiard table.
+For guests who are interested in shopping for antiques, a discount is offered in Stone Gallery of Antique Maps, Prints & Books to guests lodging at this inn.
+All these features are found in the conveniently located Stone House!

-The J. N. Stone House Musicale B & B is found in the Downtown Historic District, an easy walk to many Pilgrimage tour houses, antique shops, fine restaurants for dining, other hotels or B & B, as well as the famous 200-foot bluffs overlooking the Mississippi River, making it an ideal destination for any vacation on the Natchez Trace or Great River Road Blues Highway.
+Stone House Musical B & B is found in the Downtown Historic District, an easy walk to many tour houses, antique shops, fine restaurants, other B & B inns or hotels, as well as the famous 200-foot bluffs overlooking the Mississippi River, making it an ideal destination for any vacation on the Natchez Trace or Great River Road.
 Don't miss the famous Natchez Pilgrimage in spring and fall!